jukey/awesome-links/README.md

 # awesome-links
-Personal collection of links worth to be shared in public as well
+Personal collection of links worth to be shared in public as well.

 ## Transport & Geography